Here is the question: Does Epsom Salt STOP Tomato Blossom End Rot?

 Why Does Epsom Salt Increase The Changes Of Tomato Blossom End Rot?

 If your tomatoes suffer from blossom rot will adding Epsom Salts to the soil, as a drench or an Epsom salt spray for tomatoes help stop, prevent or even control Blossom end rot tomatoes?

 The ANSWER is NO!

 Tomato blossom end rot Epsom salt will not prevent rot on tomatoes, zucchini, peppers 2 etc.

 It will promote or encourage it.

 Many of us when planting peppers or tomatoes put a tablespoon of Epsom salts in the bottom of the hole when planting tomato seedlings.

-We like the results of watching a healthy tomato plant grow, but when the plants get to the fruiting stage, the Epsom salts can increase the conditions for blossom-end rot.
+We like the results of watching a healthy tomato plant grow, but when the plants get to the fruiting stage, the salts can increase the conditions for blossom-end rot.

-Epsom salts contain magnesium sulfate – NOT Calcium.
+Epsom salt contains magnesium sulfate – NOT Calcium.

 Blossom rot is a calcium deficiency, not a magnesium deficiency!

 The last sentence in the section above is vital to understand.

-The Epsom salts (aka magnesium) in the soil the less calcium the plant can absorb.
+The more magnesium in the soil the less calcium the plant can absorb.

 What Steps Can You Take To Reduce Blossom Rot?